 The vast majority of the funds raised have been used to complete the restoration of the notable coastal Maryland colonial residence, attached kitchen wing and historic milk house.

 Rackliffe House will be open on a regular schedule beginning in May through October.
-Please check the Rackliffe House website for open days and times.
+Please check the Rackliffe house website for open days and times.
 Visitors may hike to Rackliffe House any day between dawn and dusk to view the House exterior and explore the grounds.
 Visitors are asked to park in the lot for the Assateague Island Visitor Center and walk to the house along the Rackliffe Trail, beginning just behind the Visitor Center.
+Tours and programs are temporarily on hold for the 2020 season.
 If you are interested in volunteering with Rackliffe House or for more information, please visit www.RackliffeHouse.org.

 580 Taylor Ave., Annapolis MD 21401

 Call toll-free in *Maryland* at 1-877-620-8DNR (8367)